andreatta-ale/analixText/article/paper.md

 Biomedicine is an area that has benefited from sensors constructed from magnetoelastic materials, such as Magnetoelastic Biosensors (MBS).
 They are applied in monitoring biological parameters and can be used to detect the presence of bacteria and viruses, such as the SARS-CoV-2 coronavirus.
 Using machine learning for classification can increase the sensitivity and accuracy of diagnosis [@cdc11:2023; @who12:2023; @ms13:2023; @barreto14:2008].

 Magnetoelasticity, like magnetostriction, involves the change in magnetization of ferromagnetic materials due to the application of stress or strain.
-Magnetostriction, discovered by Joule in 1842, involves the deformation of ferromagnetic materials when exposed to external magnetic fields.
-Magnetoelasticity is influenced by the magnetostriction constant, the anisotropic constant, and the material’s magnetization, and its sensitivity to stress is maximized when the applied stress approaches $2K/3$.
+Magnetostriction, discovered by Joule in 1842, consists of the deformation of ferromagnetic materials when exposed to external magnetic fields.
+Magnetoelasticity is influenced by the magnetostriction constant, the anisotropic constant, and the material magnetization, and its sensitivity to stress is maximized when the applied stress approaches $2K/3$.
 Magnetoelastic sensors (MES) utilize the magnetoelastic effect to measure physical quantities such as stress, pressure, temperature, strain, or electric current.
 They are manufactured from amorphous metal alloys, commercially known as Metglas 2826MB and Metglas 2605SC, and can detect mechanical vibrations induced by magnetic fields.
-These sensors have diverse applications, ranging from wireless monitoring of tires and machine shafts to detecting vibrations in civil constructions and monitoring biological parameters, such as plasma pH in the human body [@grimes16:2011; @jackson17:2019; @ausanio18:2005; @vander32:2000; @ludwig33:2002;@cai34:2000; @baran35:2011; @engdahl36:2000; @sablik37:1993; @szewczyk38:2008; @cullen39:2001; @desmione40:2002; @grimes41:2002; @hernando42:1988; @modzelewski43:1981; @jain44:2001; @croce45:2014; @mori46:2021; @khan47:2017; @kouz48:2000; @narita49:2021].
+These sensors have diverse applications, from wireless monitoring of tires and machine shafts to detecting vibrations in civil constructions and monitoring biological parameters, such as plasma pH in the human body [@grimes16:2011; @jackson17:2019; @ausanio18:2005; @vander32:2000; @ludwig33:2002;@cai34:2000; @baran35:2011; @engdahl36:2000; @sablik37:1993; @szewczyk38:2008; @cullen39:2001; @desmione40:2002; @grimes41:2002; @hernando42:1988; @modzelewski43:1981; @jain44:2001; @croce45:2014; @mori46:2021; @khan47:2017; @kouz48:2000; @narita49:2021].

 Magnetoelastic sensors exhibit a fundamental frequency, which takes into account the length $(L)$ of the sensor, its modulus of elasticity $(E)$, Poisson’s ratio $(\nu)$, and the density $(\rho)$ of the alloy from which it is made, defined by the following equation [@sisniega50:2020]: